izivkov/CasioGShockSmartSync/README.md

 like `Google Calendar` events and `Google Alarm Clock`.
 It also allows you to set your watch's time.

 ## General
 The app works by sending commands to the watch via Bluetooth (BLE).
-The app does not keep any information on the phone.
-Instead, watch settings are read and displayed on the app.
-Then any changes are sent back to the watch, only when the `Send to Watch...` button is pressed.
+The watch data is not persisted on the phone, but instead is read from the watch each time a connection is established.
+Any changes on the app are sent back to the watch, only when the `Send to Watch...` button is pressed.

 ## Setting Time
 The time can be set from the main screen by pressing the `Send to Watch` button next to the current time display.